For most questions, the information applies to the whole of Jacksons Landing – see Frequently Asked Questions on the left of each page.

 However, some information is different for different stratas.

-The visitor parking area is shared with Knox on Bowman and Sugar Dock, and is often full.
+The visitor parking area is shared with Knox on Bowman, Sugar Dock and Silk, and is often full.
 Residents are not allowed to park in the visitors’ car park, even for short periods.

 A system of lockable bollards in all visitor car spaces has been introduced.
 These are to be used only by short term visitors for continuous periods of up to eight hours.